PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![code_snippet_4](https://user-images.githubusercontent.com/25223180/52234568-ff762500-28e7-11e9-9ae1-3be24ee8c0d8.PNG)
 ![code_snippet_5](https://user-images.githubusercontent.com/25223180/52234576-02711580-28e8-11e9-8bfd-ec7a534f75c8.PNG)

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).

-The code for this step is contained in the above displayed Code Cells of the Jupyter Notebook (Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder
+The code for this step is contained in the above displayed Code Cells (Cell numbers 12,13,14) of the Jupyter Notebook (Advanced_Lane_Detection.ipynb) located in CarND-Advanced-Lane-Lines/ folder and lines 158-272 of the python file Advanced_Lane_Detection.py) located in CarND-Advanced-Lane-Lines/ folder
 ## Explanation of the logic for this step

 Below are the results achieved by applying the above algorithm to generate Threshold Binary Image on Undistorted Images obtained from previous step.